-- 1. Direct Radiation Dose Rate A thermoluminescent dosimeter (TLD) station shall be established in close proximity to the disposal cells.
-TLDs from this station shall be read quarterly. - 2.
+- 1. Direct Radiation Dose Rate An Optically Stimulated Luminescence (OSL) dosimeter station shall be established in close proximity to the disposal cells.
+OSLs from this station shall be read quarterly. - 2.
 Confirmatory Sampling A composite sediment sample shall be taken from the disposal cell within thirty (30) days following each cleaning episode and analyzed dry to confirm that the disposal criteria have not been exceeded.